 India has been unified under many empires in its history like the Mauryan Empire and Mughal empire.
 A sense of oneness has been there for ages – even though most of the centralised administration in India didn’t last long.

 With the end of Mughal rule, India broke into hundreds of princely states.
-The British – which was instrumental in the fall of the Mughal Empire – held control over the princely states and created the British Indian Empire.
+The British – which were instrumental in the fall of the Mughal Empire – held control over the princely states and created the British Indian Empire.

 However, most Indians were extremely dissatisfied with the exploitative foreign rule.